hdl-util/sdram-controller/README.md

 ### Troubleshooting

 * Make sure you've set the IO standard for the pins connected to the DRAM chip as LVTTL 3.3V
-* If you are using SystemVerilog, make sure you use `wire` instead of `logic` for DQ and the clock.
+* SystemVerilog users: make sure you are using `wire` instead of `logic` for DQ and the clock.
 This caused synthesis issues for me where the pins were stuck at GND or VCC when they were clearly being driven.
+* If you see noise or data corruption, check your FPGA driver strength, check if the SDRAM chip has configurable driver strength, and try lowering the clock

 ## To-do List